peshala-prabhapoorna/pindrop-api/README.md

 # pinner-report
+Pinner Report is a location-based issue reporting web application. backend
-backend API of the Pinner Report web application
+of the application is developed using FastAPI in Python and the frontend
+using SolidJS.